 But the numbers only tell part of the story.
 The tour raised over $1 million for charity through PLUS1 faster than any artist the organization had partnered with.
 The Sabrina Carpenter Fund supports mental health, animal welfare, and LGBTQ+ causes.
 Her production company, At Last Productions, has sold a modern "Alice in Wonderland" musical to Netflix.
 Her Sweet Tooth fragrance line has generated over $15 million in retail sales.

-The charitable work and the creative ventures signal evolution beyond pure achievement.
-She's not just winning.
-She's building things that outlast her.
+The charity and the creative ventures signal evolution beyond pure achievement.
+She's building things meant to outlast her.

 SNL and the Comedian Under the Bombshell